Nasal Corticosteroids (Nose Sprays)

 Types of nasal sprays

-There are many types of nasal steroids.
-Some may be sprayed into the nose.
-Others are aerosols which are inhaled.
+There are many types of nasal steroids: sprays and aerosols.
+The spray is sprayed into the nose while sniffing gently.
+The aerosols are mists sprayed in the nose without the need to inhale.
 Some of these medicines are available over-the-counter, and others only with a prescription.2,5,6

 Over-the-counter nasal steroids include:2,5,6